-These Skinny Oven Fries are a deliciously healthy make over of an all-time favorite side dish: french fries!
-Bonus that they are ready in 40 minutes, have only 4 ingredients (including S&P!) and are vegan!
+These Skinny Oven Fries are a deliciously healthy makeover of an all-time favorite side dish — french fries!
+Bonus: they are ready in 40 minutes, have only 3 ingredients and are vegan!

 I originally shared this recipe on April 5, 2011.
 I have updated the images and some of the text today.

+Potatoes, oil and salt.
+That’s all you need to get yummy and crispy homemade French fries.
 You don’t have to have a Fry Daddy or submerge the potatoes in a lot of oil either.
-Surprisingly, the technique for perfect, golden brown oven fries is really easy and you only need a little oil (less than a teaspoon per serving!)
+Surprisingly, the technique for perfect, golden brown oven fries is really easy and you only need a little oil (less than a teaspoon per serving!).

-2. Cut them into 1/3 to ½-inch batons (or fries.)
-Or they won’t cook correctly.
-If you cut them too big or small you’ll end up with bitter burnt fries, raw centers, or worse they could be limp.
+Prep the potatoes — Cut the potatoes into 1/3- to 1/2-inch batons (or fries.)
+They won’t cook correctly otherwise.
+If you cut them too big or small, you’ll end up with bitter burnt fries, raw centers, or worse — they could be limp.
 Eeek!

-3. Russets like a nice hot bath before they go in the oven.
-The boiling water helps wash off the starch which tends to stick to the pan.
-The boiling water raises the temperature of the fries too, which speeds the baking process. [note: I was first turned on to a variation of this trick by Cooks Illustrated.
-Backintheday when I had time (before kids) I used to read Cooks cover to cover.
-Sigh.]
+Soak them in boiling water — Russets like a nice hot bath before they go in the oven.
+The boiling water helps wash off the starch, which tends to stick to the pan.
+The boiling water also raises the temperature of the fries too, which speeds the baking process.
+I was first turned on to a variation of this trick by Cooks Illustrated.
+Back in the day when I had time (before kids), I used to read Cooks cover to cover.
+Sigh.

-4. Spread them out over the baking sheet in one layer and bake on the bottom rack of the oven.
+Bake the oven fries — Spread the homemade french fries over the baking sheet in one layer and bake on the bottom rack of the oven.
 This will give you a golden crust on the bottom of each fry.
-Then all you have to do is turn them occasionally with a spatula to brown them all over.
+Then, all you have to do is turn them occasionally with a spatula to brown them all over.

-These Skinny Oven Fries are a deliciously healthy make over of an all-time favorite side dish!
-Bonus that they are ready in 40 minutes, have only 4 ingredients (including S&P!) and are vegan!
+These Skinny Oven Fries are a healthy makeover of an all-time favorite side dish.
+They’re ready in 40 minutes, have only 3 ingredients, and are vegan!